JiwoonKim/CS50-NOTES/README.md

   > learned how to create a functions for a header file (c file -> h file), how to use pointers

-  > Also learned how to implement data structures, specifically a trie for constructing a dictionary dynamically in the memory.
+  > Also learned how to implement __Data structures__, specifically a trie for constructing a dictionary dynamically in the memory.